The Low Incomes Tax Reform Group offer help and support to those taking on a PA.

 Employers must also complete certain forms after the end of the tax year for example, P60s or P11Ds (benefits and expenses form) – more information is available in the dedicated ‘End of Year process’ section of the site.

-Pensions auto enrolment (workplace pensions) - Every employer with at least one member of staff now has (or will soon have) a new responsibility of putting those who meet certain criteria into a workplace pension scheme and contributing towards it.
+Pensions auto enrolment (workplace pensions) - Every employer with at least one member of staff now has a responsibility of putting those who meet certain criteria into a workplace pension scheme and contributing towards it.
 This includes those who take on a PA.
 Direct payment users should speak to their Local Authority (or NHS/DWP as appropriate) regarding their budget to pay for these extra costs.

 The process is called automatic enrolment.
 This is because it is automatic for staff – they don't have to do anything to be enrolled into the pension scheme.
 But it is not automatic for an employer and there are several things that the employer has to do.